julianbetancourt/music-explorer/README.md

 #Music Explorer App
 Type a singer or band and get information, similar artists and popular songs!

-Please don't hesitate to make pull requests.
-There's still a lot of improvement.

 ## Local Installation
 1. ```cd``` to the project's folder